bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 *   How do I get started?
 *   Where can I get more help, if I need it?

 You can use your README to answer other questions, like how you handle contributions, what the goals of the project are, and information about licenses and attribution.
-If you don’t want to accept contributions, or your project is not yet ready for production, write this information down.
+If you don't want to accept contributions, or your project is not yet ready for production, write this information down.

-Sometimes, people avoid writing a README because they feel like the project is unfinished, or they don’t want contributions.
+Sometimes, people avoid writing a README because they feel like the project is unfinished, or they don't want contributions.
 These are all very good reasons to write one.

-For more inspiration, try using [@dguo](https://github.com/dguo)’s [“Make a README” guide](https://www.makeareadme.com/) or [@PurpleBooth](https://github.com/PurpleBooth)’s [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) to write a complete README.
+For more inspiration, try using [@dguo](https://github.com/dguo)'s [“Make a README” guide](https://www.makeareadme.com/) or [@PurpleBooth](https://github.com/PurpleBooth)'s [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) to write a complete README.

 When you include a README file in the root directory, GitHub will automatically display it on the repository homepage.